JonEilers/The_Project/README.md

   - Data type: jplace file/json
   * Annotation pipeline: phylosift
   * Statistics: summary statistics
+     *We should probably ask what sort of stats we will be doing.
+She will probably have a better idea that my vaguery
   * Software packages: phylosift
 - __Expected Outcomes__
   * What we expect to find: Fucking awesome script. extrapolate on how abundance data will influence interpretation